whitep4nth3r/theclaw.team/README.md

 ## Production environment

-This project is hosted on Vercel.
+This project is hosted on Netlify.
 When you make a pull request, the owner of the organisation will be asked to authorise the deploy preview to kick off a build.

 When the deploy preview is ready, the pull request will update with a URL.